benyam7/ecommerce-server/README.md

 3. GRAPHQL
 4. Mongo DB

-## complete documenation is found in the following directory
+## Complete documenation is found in the following directory

 _doc/schema/_